“I can’t do it, Mom, I just can’t,” he said as his blue eyes welled up once again.

 And my favorite…

 Build them up and encourage them in every other way that you see they are gifted.
-So often if they struggle in math, their giftedness shines in some other area.
+So often if they are a slow learner for math, their giftedness shines in some other area.
 Take notice of it.
 Ask questions and compliment them sincerely.
 Show them that you care enough to take time to learn about their passion or area of giftedness.
 All kids have them.
 Let them know that everyone has strengths and weaknesses.
 Theirs just may look different than someone else’s, and that’s okay with you.

 Now it’s your turn!
 What’s your favorite way to encourage your child who is struggling with a math disability?
 Let me know in the comments below.